Historian, commentator Bert Sugar dies at 74

 A throwback character who held court at boxing press conferences and in hotel bars, Sugar had opinions on everything and was never shy about expressing them.

-He churned out books ranking the greatest moments and performers in sport, many of them constructed with an eye toward settling bar room arguments or perhaps fuelling them.
+He churned out books ranking the greatest moments and performers in sport, many of them constructed with an eye toward settling bar room arguments or perhaps fueling them.

 His books included "The 100 Greatest Boxers Of All Time," "100 Years of Boxing," and "Sting like a Bee" (with José Torres).